GustavoGil13/bet-web-scraper/README.md

 A basic Python Web Scraper that gets the statistics of football games in https://www.bet.pt/live-betting/ (website as been changed so the scipt does not work anymore)
 <br>
+I have around 3000 games scraped from the website.
+If you need them for research purpose or anything like that contact me via email: gustavogillmorais@gmail.com
 <br>
 # How to run the script
 1. Create a virtual environment and activate it: